threefoldtecharchive/rivine/extensions/readme.md

 ## Description

-An extension can be registered to the consensus, when a block is created or reverted some transactions might be applied or reverted.
+An extension can be registered to the consensus, it's a subscriber which can process consensus changes.
+When a block gets applied or reverted by the consensus, extensions are notified of this change.
+Most commonly an extension will process applied/reverted transactions that reside in a block.
 Every extensions should have their own transaction types which can be recognised by the consensus.
-If an extension has commands that can be executed by the client it should also provide some client functionality.
+This way an extension can know which transaction type it wants to process.
+If an extension has commands that can be executed by the client it should also provide client functionality, this is also applied for an exposed API.

 ## Examples

 Lets take the minting extension as an example.
-A plugin (extensions) is a struct with following properties:
+A plugin (extension) is a struct that needs to be defined with for example following properties:

 ```golang
 type (